lovehifi/lmsbub/README.md

 # LMS-BubbleUPNP Server

-1./ In LMS, Active plugin Remote Music Libraries.
-In Setting Remote Music Libraries, UPnP/DLNA Client, choose: Enabled, look for other UPnP/DLNA media servers.
+1./ In LMS (Logitech Media Server) activate the "Remote Music Libraries" plugin.
+In the "Remote Music Libraries" settings, navigate to "UPnP/DLNA Client" and select "Enabled".
+This will allow you to discover other UPnP/DLNA media servers.
 >
 ------------------------
 2./ Install Java runtime, Unzip, BubbleUPnP Tether Client, SSH Putty command: